 REVOKE cannot be used to revoke

 these privileges.
-It will be necessary to manipulate the grant
+It is necessary to manipulate the grant tables

 lower_case_table_names is set,

 but such rows might have been created prior to setting the

 Query OK, 0 rows affected.
 To determine what

 privileges remain after the operation, use

 Section 220.127.116.11, “SHOW GRANTS Statement”.